Mysticial/Mini-Pi/README.md

  - Hard code larger FFT base sizes.
  - Parallelize the computation.
  - Vectorization and SIMD
- - Implement the Basecase and Karatsuba multiplication algorithms to better handle small multiplications.
+ - Implement the Basecase and Karatsuba algorithms to better handle small multiplications.
  - Small number optimization to reduce heap allocation calls.
  - Binary Splitting always splits the series in half.
 But half isn't optimal.
+ - Micro-optmizations such as manual loop-unrolling.

 Files:
- - y-cruncher_mini.cpp             - This is the baseline.
+ - mini-pi.cpp             - This is the baseline.
 No optimizations.
- - y-cruncher_mini_optimized_1.cpp - This applies two very basic optimizations
+ - mini-pi_optimized_1.cpp - This applies two very basic optimizations
                                      for a 2-4x speedup.